 Certificate Programs in Medical Device Technology

 A few certificate training programs in medical device technology or medical device manufacturing are offered at the undergraduate level.
-These programs prepare students for careers in the production and equipment maintenance for medical device manufacturers.
+These programs prepare students for careers in the production of and equipment maintenance for medical device manufacturers.
 Students may be required to demonstrate competence in English, writing and math before enrolling in these programs.

 The curriculum covers manufacturing technology, general machine maintenance, manufacturing properties of materials used in medical devices and quality control.
 Courses might include: